Should I Watch..? Die Another Day

 What's the big deal?

 Die Another Day is an action spy adventure film released in 2002 and is the twentieth entry in the James Bond series.
 It was released to coincide with the fortieth anniversary of Dr No and the fiftieth anniversary of the character who first appeared in the novel Casino Royale in 1952.
 It was the fourth and last film to star Pierce Brosnan as 007 who finds himself betrayed by someone within the British government and later seeks revenge for being imprisoned in North Korea.
 Despite very mixed reviews, it became the most successful Bond film yet with global takings of over $430 million dollars.
 However the film was criticised for poor use of CGI, excessive product placement, too many gadgets and a plot which felt all too familiar to Bond fans.
-It's also the only Bond film in my Hall Of Shame because, without question, it marked the absolute low point in the entire franchise.
+As far as I'm concerned, it marked the absolute low point in the entire franchise.

 What's it about?